Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Psychosocial Issues in Hereditary Colon Cancer Syndromes

-Table 14.
-Summary of Studies Evaluating Interest in or Intention to Have Genetic Counseling and Testing for Lynch Syndrome (LS)a continued...
+Table 16.
+Summary of Prospective Studies Evaluating Participation in Genetic Counseling and Testing for Hereditary Colorectal Cancer (CRC)a,b,c continued...

 The uptake for genetic testing for FAP may be higher than testing for LS.
 A study of asymptomatic individuals in the United States at risk of FAP who were enrolled in a CRC registry and were offered genetic counseling found that 82% of adults and 95% of minors underwent genetic testing.
 Uptake rates close to 100% have been reported in the United Kingdom.
 A possible explanation for the greater uptake of APC genetic testing is that it may be more cost-effective than annual endoscopic screening and can eliminate the burden of annual screening, which must often be initiated before puberty.
 The opportunity to eliminate worry about potential risk-reducing surgery is another possible benefit of genetic testing for FAP.
 The decision to have APC genetic testing may be viewed as a medical management decision; the potential psychosocial factors that may influence the testing decision are not as well studied for FAP as for other hereditary cancer syndromes.
 The higher penetrance of APC mutations and earlier onset of disease also may influence the decision to undergo genetic testing for this condition, possibly because of a greater awareness of the disease and more experience with multiple family members being affected.